-Transportation, food-production, resource extraction, clothing and technology - it is all based on energy.
-Energy is one of the most central questions on a path to a sustainable lifestyle.
+Transport, food production, resource extraction, clothing and technology - it all needs energy.
+Energy is one of the most central questions on the path to a sustainable planet.

-Over 90 percent of today’s energy still originates from coal, gas, oil and nuclear energy.
-These conventional energy sources will not be able to satisfy the world population’s energy need, without seriously threatening the planetary ecosystem.
-The consumption and the production of these energy sources do not only increase the green house gas emissions, accompanied by an increase of temperature leading to climate warming, but also often lead to the destruction of huge landscapes, corruption, armed conflicts and radioactive contamination.
+Over 90 percent of energy used today still originates from coal, gas, oil and nuclear energy.
+These conventional energy sources is not able to satisfy the world population’s energy demand, without seriously threatening the planetary ecosystem.
+The production and consumption of these energy sources do not only increase the greenhouse gas emissions and fuel global warming, but also lead to the destruction of massive natural landscapes, corruption, armed conflicts and radioactive contamination.

-There are already numerous alternatives ad hand and at this moment we are at the turn to renewable energies for example wind, solar, biomass and water energy, which shall lead to a more decentralized energy system, more democracy, life quality and a more sustainable relation to our most precious habitat.
+There are already numerous alternatives at hand and currently we are faced with the decision to radically revolutionize the means with which we power our societies.
+Wind, solar, biomass and water energy will lead to a more decentralized energy system, more energy democracy, better life quality and a more sustainable relationship to our most habitat.

-When it comes to how to manage a sustainable relationship to energy, we need changes to happen from an individual to an international scale.
-It`s one of the greatest challenges of our time!
+When it comes to managing a sustainable relationship to energy, we need changes to happen from the grassroots to a global scale.
+It's one of the greatest challenges of the century!

 The editorial work on this issue is powered by VUE naturmade - Thank you!